JoanMoya/Sirah_alpha/README.md

 5. Create a pull request on GitHub.

 ## Credits
-This project was developed by GRIC (Group of Reasearch and Innovation in Construction) from UPC (Universitat Politècnica de Catalunya and SOSTENIPRA from UAB [Team name or developer].
+This project was developed by GRIC (Group of Reasearch and Innovation in Construction) from UPC (Universitat Politècnica de Catalunya and SOSTENIPRA from UAB.

 <img src="images/GRIC.png" alt="GRIC" style="width: auto; height: 50px;">
 <img src="images/UPC.jpg" alt="UPC" style="width: auto; height: 50px;">